 "Is there… something wrong?"

-He looked at her casually, smirking and shrugging his broad shoulders.
+He looked at her casually, smirking and shrugging his shoulders casually.
 "Did you see Van at the party?"

-Van Fanel was another one of those most desired guys in the school.
-He was masculine, nicely-tanned, and threateningly gorgeous, he being the quiet and mysterious type.
+Van Fanel was another one of those most desired guys in the school with his nicely-tanned skin and threateningly gorgeous appearance, he being the quiet and mysterious type.
 But everyone in the school knew how much Dilandau and Van hated each other.
-With every piece of themselves, the condemned each other to a painful demise; with every breath they took, they tried to best the other.
+They had a bitter rivalry no one knew the beginnings of and many a time, it had been a source of tension in the school soccer team they were both playing for.

 "Well?"
 His query cut through, not an ounce of emotion present in the rich voice.

 Still with astonishment, she shook her head.
 What did Van have to do with them?
 Surely it was not about the hostile competition between the two boys.
-After all, Dilandau need not Van's presence to flaunt of having another girl hopelessly in love with him.
-Van wouldn't care; he had Hitomi Kanzaki, probably the most unpopular girl in school, who he loved so fervently.
+After all, Dilandau flaunting having another girl hopelessly in love with him would not achieve anything.
+Van would not care; he had some awkward girl named Hitomi Kanzaki who he loved so fervently for some reason or another.

 "I see," he drawled and he closed the gap between them, only to whisper in her ear.
 "I give you a seven."